Ye Olde Natural Philosophy Discussion Group

 1) How would you classify a genre bending song like “Old Town Road” from 2019, which mixes rap and country?

 The music genome will evolve if it ends up spawning a new set of fused music in the same style, much like Jazz formed from the fusion of classical and African music.
-Otherwise, it will just be one of many fusion songs that exist in the genome—and this is why multiple genres share several of the same genes to account for this, much like humans share a huge number of genes with other mammals.
+Otherwise, it will just be one of many fusion songs that exist in the genome—and this is why multiple genres share several of the same genes to account for this, much like humans share a huge number of genes with other mammals.2) Take for example Loreena McKennitt’s Alhambra Nights, which fuses Celtic with Spanish and Middle Eastern influences—you talked about fusion, is this fusion or evolution or what?

 Interestingly, the Celts moved from North Africa to Spain and then to the British Isles, and finally to the Appalachian Region, so some of this mirrors existing evolution.
 In fact, it has gone back the other direction as well, today in Moroccan and Algerian music there are Spanish influenced chord progressions.
 Celtic Scots music became bluegrass, country, and rock, at least in part.
-So Loreena McKennitt may be calling on that rich history to influence her modern Celtic work.
+So Loreena McKennitt may be calling on that rich history to influence her modern Celtic work.3) Bands like the Beatles didn’t have formal training, so how does that come together? (pun intended).

 As alluded to in the book, we can process the rules of music without formal training, much like language syntax is naturally gleaned when you learn it via exposure as a child.
 In fact, theorists are just clarifying and mathematically explaining what musicians were already doing.
-For example, Sexy Sadie has a lot of chromaticism in it naturally—all written into the song without training.
+For example, Sexy Sadie has a lot of chromaticism in it naturally—all written into the song without training.4) These days I hear more about Spotify and Pandora, what are your thoughts on that?

 Pandora came out along with Smartphones which initially helped it grow in 2007.
 However, record label feuds hurt it.
 Spotify made deals with the record labels to own 25% of the product.
 That gave them on-demand music.
-Pandora now has on-demand as well in its subscription offering, but unfortunately a whole younger generation are already hooked on Spotify—I even have to bribe my own kids to use Pandora instead.
+Pandora now has on-demand as well in its subscription offering, but unfortunately a whole younger generation are already hooked on Spotify—I even have to bribe my own kids to use Pandora instead.5) What about crossing genres in film and TV?

 I’m working on a new genome for film and TV now, so it’s a bit soon to say, but one thing is that there are more components to account for in film—narrative, acting quality, visual quality and even in fact the score.
 It’s also interesting to note that people are less likely to be entrenched in a single genre of film than they are to have a music genotype preference.
-However, just like in music, each genome will have similar properties with each other genomic type, so in theory you could recommend across genre.
+However, just like in music, each genome will have similar properties with each other genomic type, so in theory you could recommend across genre.6) Why call it a genome?

 Metadata that is typically collected, such as artist, genre, composer, year recorded, etc., are not intrinsic qualities of the music, so I wanted to look at how we break down the music itself.
-Also, the human genome project was also very big at the time, so we started calling it the music genome as a kind of “cute” name until we later realized it would work and it stuck.
+Also, the human genome project was also very big at the time, so we started calling it the music genome as a kind of “cute” name until we later realized it would work and it stuck.7) Do animals hear sound as music like humans?

 Probably they hear pleasant and unpleasant overtones, but it’s unlikely they have enough processing power in their brains to get to the level of structure and other more complex musical concepts.